Levy multiplicative chaos and star scale invariant random measures: Star scale invariant random measures

 \subsection{Uniqueness}

 Conversely, we now want to describe as exhaustively as possible the set of all $\star$-scale invariant random measures.
-For that purpose, we introduce a few additional assumptions: \begin{assumption} We will say that a stationary random measure $M$ is a good $\star$-scale invariant random measure if $M$ is $\star$-scale invariant and satisfies: \begin{enumerate} \item the process $\omega_\epsilon$ admits exponential moments of order $2$, that is $\E[e^{2\omega_\epsilon(0)}]<\infty$. \item for $\epsilon<1$, the generalized covariance kernel associated to the ID process $\go_{\epsilon}$: satisfies
+For that purpose, we introduce a few additional assumptions: \begin{assumption} We will say that a stationary random measure $M$ is a good $\star $-scale invariant random measure if $M$ is $\star$-scale invariant and satisfies: \begin{longlist}[(2)] \item[(1)] the process $\omega_\epsilon$ admits exponential moments of order $2$, that is, \mbox{$ \mathbb E [e^{2\omega_\epsilon(0)}]<\infty$};